JBuongio/jbuongio.github.io/_pages/outreach.md

 # Outreach activities
 **2021** What a whirlwind of a summer with Freedom Schools!
-This year, I was able to team up with Dr. Drew Steen at UTK on an NSF-funded project that includes intentional exposure of environmental science to middle and high schools students.
-This project was crafted to nuture students innate curiosity about nature and provide long-term research learning opportunities for them.
+This year, I was able to team up with Dr. Drew Steen at UTK on an NSF-funded project that includes intentional exposure of environmental science to underserved middle and high schools students.
+This project was crafted to nuture students' innate curiosity about nature and provide long-term research & learning opportunities for them.
 <p style="text-align: center"><img src='/images/newspic/FS_21.jpeg' style='max-width: 500px' /><br/></p>
 **2020** The Scots Science Scholars program, a learning community for incoming STEM majors at Maryville College, was recently awared a large grant from the NSF.
 I helped contribute to the immersive research experience and taught the scholars about environmental geobiological investigations that can be done right on campus!
 <p style="text-align: center"><img src='/images/newspic/S3_2020.jpg' style='max-width: 500px' /><br/></p>